 In A Nutshell

-Othello is a tragedy written by William Shakespeare around 1603.
+Othello is a tragedy written by the big dog of English theater himself: Billy Shakespeare.
 The play tells the story of a powerful general of the Venetian army, Othello, whose life and marriage are ruined by a conniving, deceitful, and envious soldier, Iago.

-The play's performance history has been marked by racism.
-To see a real black man and a white woman kiss onstage was seen as so unacceptable to many viewers that even in early twentieth century America, Othello had to be played by a white man in blackface.
-When Paul Robeson, a black American and the son of a slave, played Othello on Broadway in the 1940s, the performances electrified a still segregated nation.
+Even the play's performance history has been marked by racism.
+To see a real black man and a white woman kiss onstage was seen as so unacceptable to many viewers that, even in early 20th century America, Othello had to be played by a white man in blackface.
+When Paul Robeson, a black American and the son of a slave, played Othello on Broadway in the 1940's, the performances electrified a still segregated nation.

 Why Should I Care?